matias-gon/infrastructure-deployment/README.md

 ## *Architecture Design Decisions*
 - Region-Specific Providers: Each AWS region configures different AWS providers to comply with the multi-region requirement.
-- Reusable Modules: The VPC, EC2, and S3 components are abstracted into modules for code reusability and better organization.
+- Reusable Modules: The VPC, EC2, WAF, and S3 components are abstracted into modules for code reusability and better organization.
 - EC2 Instances: All instances are t2.micro with Windows Server AMIs and 30GB storage, accessible from the public Internet.
 - S3 Buckets: S3 buckets are created in the US region for each environment with read-write (RW) access for the respective EC2 instances.